AlejandroGarcia95/Zumo32u4-Sist-Dist-I/Documentation/preliminaries.md

 ### 2.2.
 Programming the Zumo 32U4

+​	For programming the Zumo 32U4 robot on your Arduino IDE, first you will have to install the Zumo board and drivers [by following these simple instructions](https://github.com/pololu/a-star), and then install the Zumo32U4 library with the IDE's Library Manager.
+If you don't know how to do this last thing, just [follow this steps](https://www.pololu.com/docs/0J63/6) from the Zumo robot's documentation.

+​	After everything has been set, we will be able to program the Zumo robot with the Arduino IDE by plugging it into an USB port.
+If you quickly want to test your robot, just follow the next steps for programming it with one of the examples provided with the library:

+- Click on the "Tools" menu, select "Board" and then check "Pololu A-Star 32U4".
+- Under the "File" menu, select "Examples" > "Zumo32U4" and click any example you would like to program.
+If this is the first time you are programming your Zumo, you should go with the "BlinkLEDs" example.
+The example .ino file should open on your Arduino IDE after choosing it.
+- Select the USB port your Zumo 32U4 is connected to under "Tools" > "Port".
+- Finally, compile and upload your code to the Zumo robot by clicking "Sketch" > "Upload" or the upload arrow button on the IDE button bar.

 ## 3. The ESP8285 NodeMCU

 ​	The wireless communication between robots in our project is achieved by using NodeMCU modules based on the ESP8285.
 This microchip has Wi-Fi capabilities with a full TCP/IP stack, being able to perform as both a TCP server or client.
 You can find the ESP8285 datasheet [here](https://www.espressif.com/sites/default/files/0a-esp8285_datasheet_en_v1.0_20160422.pdf) and many examples [on Github](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WiFi/examples).
 In our case, we used the ESP8285 M2 NodeMCU board of DOIT, [available at Amazon](https://www.amazon.com/Makerfocus-ESP8285-Development-Compatible-ESP8266/dp/B075K48R1Q).